work / writing / about / contact / buy my books / home

 Hand-knitted yarn

 After making a text-based banner as part of my graduation show in 2024, I started exploring the various ways of "screaming" something out in the world through banners.
 My intent with At Times Another Lonesome Stranger was to break into public space with an unsettling, intimate reflection.
 Once the idea was there, the production of the work was quick and easy.
-So I started thinking of a different way of working: a banner that is made for an inside space, a symbol of home, of time that is wasted on the couch without a clear idea of what one is doing.
+So I started thinking of a different way of working: a banner that is made for an inside space, inspired by home, by the time wasted on the couch without a clear idea of what one is doing.

 Tap (2025)